mobarski/fabris/readme.rst

   ======= ========= ================================================================ =====
-  def X   (--)      define new word X                                                yes ret     (--)      return from definition                                           yes macro X (--)      define new macro X                                               yes mend    (--)      end macro definition                                             yes then    (x--)     execute following code if x is not zero                          yes else    (--)      branch for the then word (optional)                              yes end     (--)      finish then/else sequence                                        yes
+  def X   (--)      define new word X                                                yes ret     (--)      return from definition                                           yes macro X (--)      define new macro X                                               opt. mend    (--)      end macro definition                                             opt. then    (x--)     execute following code if x is not zero                          yes else    (--)      branch for the then word (optional)                              yes end     (--)      finish then/else sequence                                        yes